-3.7 Handling Missing Data
+3.8 Handling Missing Data

 As HEC-EFM considers ecosystem dynamics according to the percentage of years or percentage of time that a flow or ecological event occurs, no conceptual reason compels an analysis to be stopped due to missing data within a flow regime.
-Via the "Edit" menu, the software offers a check option entitled "Handle Missing Data", which instructs HEC-EFM to work around any missing data, and a menu option called "Missing Data Identifiers...", which opens an interface where users can specify the numeric values to be treated as missing data (Figure 17).
+Via the "Edit" menu, the software offers a check option entitled "Handle Missing Data", which instructs HEC-EFM to work around any missing data, and a menu option called "Missing Data Identifiers...", which opens an interface where users can specify the numeric values to be treated as missing data (Figure 19).
 Blanks and non-numbers are automatically identified as missing values.

-Figure 17.
-Use of the Missing Data Identifiers interface to specify the numeric values to be treated as missing data.
+Figure 19.
+The Missing Data Identifiers interface is used to specify values to be treated as missing.